tdukart/tts-loader/README.md

 Very basic Webpack loader for text-to-speech.

-This loader uses macOS's text-to-speech functionality to generate audio files with the contents of a passed-in text file.
+This loader uses text-to-speech functionality to generate audio files with the contents of a passed-in text file.

 ## Requirements

-Since this uses functionality built into macOS (f/k/a OS X), a Mac is required.
-This was developed and tested on Sierra 10.12.5, but should work on any version of macOS or OS X.
+This loader currently supports macOS's built-in text-to-speech functionality (on Macs only) and Google's unofficially supported text-to-speech API.

 In addition to the standard Webpack requirements, ffmpeg is required.
-It's easiest installed with [Homebrew](https://brew.sh):
+On a Mac, it's easiest installed with [Homebrew](https://brew.sh):

 `brew install ffmpeg`

+For other platforms, check out [ffmpeg's Downloads page](https://ffmpeg.org/download.html).

 ## Example usage